marigold-dev/training-dapp-1/README.md

 # :memo: Prerequisites

-Please install this software first :
+Please install this software first on your machine or use online alternative :

 - [ ] [VS Code](https://code.visualstudio.com/download) : as text editor
 - [ ] [npm](https://nodejs.org/en/download/) : we will use a typescript React client app